nymdpacact/CopilotHackathon/README.md

 ### Tips

 - use multi-line comments for additional details for Code Complete
-- be explicit with your requests
+- be explicit with your requests ([see here for some prompt engineering tips](https://docs.github.com/en/enterprise-cloud@latest/copilot/using-github-copilot/copilot-chat/prompt-engineering-for-copilot-chat))
 - keep relevant files open in tabs
 - copy and paste terminal output when chatting
 - use slash commands like @workspace and @terminal to include additional context (type /help to get a list)